narunartwongsawat/JumJaiAan/README.md

 - Summarizes the content of a URL provided in a LINE message.
 - Provides the summary in Thai, using bullet points.

+## Try the Bot!

+You can try out this bot by adding the LINE account `@591ugjhx`.
+Once added, send a link in the chat with the bot to get a summary.

 ## Setup

 1.  **Create a LINE Official Account (OA) and a channel in the [LINE Developers Console](https://developers.line.biz/en/).**